TicketFlowAI/ticketflow/README.md

 ## 📚 Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## 🗂️ Back End

+The back-end for this implementation is available in a different repository: [TicketFlowAI Back End](https://github.com/TicketFlowAI/serviciosTicketFlow).
+We recommend using both of them together but if you wish to build your own front end you may do so.
+We provide Swagger documentation at the route `/api/documentation` of your installation.

+## 🔒 Security Vulnerabilities

+If you discover a security vulnerability within TicketFlowAI, please send an e-mail to the team via vulnerabilities@ticketflowai.com.
+All security vulnerabilities will be promptly addressed.

+## 📄 License

+The TicketFlowAI framework is open-sourced software licensed under the MIT license.
+We provide a free license in good faith, but for teams larger than 7 people, we recommend contacting us to set up a demo as a SAAS solution.

+## ⚙️ Node.js Version

+We recommend using Node.js version 20 or greater to run this project.